How Chris Wilder believes Sheffield United will cope after being dealt triple blow in promotion race with Leeds United

 Before Jake Cooper's strike defender John Egan was given his marching orders after punching the ball off the line from a Tom Elliott header with the resulting Ben Marshall penalty hitting the crossbar.

-Egan is expected to miss Friday's clash with Nottingham Forest following his dismissal but is yet to hear back from the FA over the extent of his ban.
+Egan is expected to miss Friday's clash with Nottingham Forest following his dismissal but is yet to hear back from the FA over the extent of his ban, according to The Star.

 Wilder has also been left worried over utility man Chris Basham and club captain and top goalscorer Billy Sharp after the pair saw their afternoon end prematurely through injury.